WeblateOrg/weblate/docs/admin/install/docker.rst

 .. note::

-    Upgrades across 3.0 are not supported by Weblate.
-If you are on 2.x series and want to upgrade to 3.x, first upgrade to the latest 3.0.1-x (at time of writing this it is the ``3.0.1-7``) image, which will do the migration and then continue upgrading to newer versions.
+    Upgrades across major versions are not supported by Weblate.
+For example, if you are on 3.x series and want to upgrade to 4.x, first upgrade to the latest 4.0.x-y image (at time of writing this it is the ``4.0.4-5``), which will do the migration and then continue upgrading to newer versions.

 You might also want to update the ``docker-compose`` repository, though it's not needed in most case.
 See :ref:`docker-postgres-upgrade` for upgrading the PostgreSQL server.